Another in Mole's Series of Series – A Fine Pair #1206

 It would appear there is parking opposite the cache - but we are not sure if this is private, so haven't given this as parking co-ords

 The only rules are that they have to be able to be photographed together, be not more than 100’ apart and the phone boxes have to be red.

 Most are many feet apart, some are closer

 However you just can't find them any closer than this

 This is a simple cache and dash

-However, from the given parking you do have to cross the road, so be careful
+But be careful, from the given parking you do have to cross the road

 Sometime ago (June 2009 through to August 2010) we had put together a series of caches and the theme of those was ‘Series’ – collectively known as Mole’s SOS (Series of Series)

 Each cache was, in their own right, part of a group of caches (a series) around the country each following a theme linked to a landmark or object, such as churches, ponds and in this case A Fine Pair.

 Each ‘series’ was devised by an individual cacher who either retained the series and developed it on their own such as the ‘Ponds, Dew Ponds and Lakes’ series by Martletsman or encouraged other cachers to add to the series with the request to advise the originator of a new addition, in order to keep tabs of the increasing number and save duplication – such as the Church Micro series, which is managed by Sadexploration (This is now the largest linked series of caches in the world)